afep/globant-datachallenge/README.md

 1. ETL to load the initial data
 2. API with functionalities required
    2.1 2.4 Add data to tables 3.
-Backup de tables in AVRO format 4.
+Backup the tables in AVRO format 4.
 Restore the backup 5.
 End ponts from challenge #2

 ## ETL initial load

 The first step is running the ETL to load the file data.
-This is necesseary to set the data from the S3 bucket into the database.
+This is necessary to set the data from the S3 bucket into the database.

 The original files are stored in a S3 bucket
 ![initial_files.png](images/initial_files.png)